spkcd/elementor-project-showcase-carousel/README.md

 # Project Showcase Carousel for Elementor

-A powerful and customizable project showcase carousel widget for Elementor, developed by [SPARKWEB Studio](https://sparkwebstudio.com/).
+A customizable project showcase carousel widget for Elementor with lightbox gallery support.

 ## Description

-Project Showcase Carousel is a custom Elementor widget that allows you to display your projects in an elegant and interactive carousel format.
-Each project can have a main image and a gallery of additional images that can be viewed in a beautiful lightbox.
+Project Showcase Carousel is a powerful Elementor widget that allows you to display your projects in a beautiful carousel format.
+With its intuitive interface and advanced features, you can create stunning project showcases that engage your visitors.

 ## Features

-- 🎯 Easy-to-use Elementor widget interface
+- Easy-to-use interface with Elementor
-- 🖼️ Responsive project carousel with customizable columns
-- 🎨 Beautiful hover effects on project cards
+- Responsive design that works on all devices
-- 🔍 Lightbox gallery with thumbnails
+- Lightbox gallery with thumbnails
-- ⚡ Smooth animations and transitions
-- 📱 Fully responsive design
+- Customizable carousel settings
-- 🎮 Touch-friendly navigation
+- Touch-friendly navigation
-- ⚙️ Customizable settings:
-  - Number of columns
+- "View All" button to switch between carousel and grid layouts
-  - Autoplay options
+- Advanced styling options for all elements
-  - Navigation controls
-  - Pagination
-  - Spacing and layout
-  - Typography and colors
+- Smooth animations and transitions

 ## Requirements

 - WordPress 5.8 or higher
 - PHP 7.4 or higher
-- Elementor 3.0 or higher
+- Elementor 3.0 or higher (Elementor Pro recommended)
-- Elementor Pro (recommended)

 ## Installation